jaklithn/GraphDatabaseDemo/Readme.md

 # Graph Database Demo
 This repository was created for a talk given at SweTugg conference in Stockholm February 2018.
 It is used to demonstrate how graph data in Neo4j can be handled from C#.
-It holds some generic methods that might very well be useful as a starting point for other projects.
+The project holds some generic methods that might very well be useful as a starting point for other projects.
+The presentation slides can be downloaded here: [GraphDatabases.pptx](./slides/GraphDatabases.pptx)

 ## Neo4j Editions